logzio/logz-docs/_source/user-guide/users/single-sign-on/azure_marketplace_liftr.md

 + Better user control: A user must be defined in the Azure account to be able to use the SSO link.

 <!-- info-box-start:info -->
-Prepare SSO connectivity efore setting up the Azure resource for Logz.io.
+Prepare SSO connectivity before setting up the Azure resource for Logz.io.
 You'll need the credentials you create in this process to set up the resource.
 {:.info-box.tip}
 <!-- info-box-end -->